Important Application Information Below. Please read carefully before proceeding to the Street Pole Banner Application.

-- Banners must display a pre-approved promotional message, a welcome message or generic graphics.
+- A banner must display a pre-approved promotional message, a welcome message, or generic graphics.
 No sponsorship identification is permitted on a banner.

-- No more than 10% of the effective area of a banner may contain the word(s) or logo(s) that identify a sponsor of a cultural event or activity if the sponsor’s name is part of the name of the activity or event
+- Up to 10% of the effective area of a banner may contain the word(s) or logo(s) that identify a sponsor of a cultural event or activity if the sponsor’s name is part of the name of the activity or event.

-- Banners having either a promotional message or a welcome message may not be erected more than 90 days prior to the beginning of the advertised activity or event and must be removed no later than 15 days after that activity or event has ended
+- A banner having either a promotional message or a welcome message may not be erected more than 90 days prior to the beginning of the advertised activity or event, and must be removed no later than 15 days after that activity or event has ended.

-- Be made out of weather-resistant and rust-proof material
+- be made from weather-resistant and rust-proof material;

-- Not project more than 3 feet from the pole onto which it is mounted
+- do not project more than 3 feet from the pole onto which it is mounted;

 INSTALLATION, MAINTENANCE AND REMOVAL

-The applicant is responsible for the installation, maintenance and removal of the banners.
+The client is responsible for the installation, maintenance and removal of the banners.
 It is recommended the applicant retain the services of a private contractor.

 If applicant is hiring a subcontractor to handle the installation, maintenance and removal services for the banners, the applicant is required to ensure its, subcontractors, laborers, materialmen and suppliers meet all Street Pole Banner guidelines, specifications and comply with all city ordinances.